DDAZZA/renogen/README.md

 ### Configuration

 TODO
-`.renogen` file
+How to set configuration with `.renogen` file
-single line format
-change log directory
+How to change formatted single line changing the default change log path

 ### License